The Missing Cross to Purity

 which was before the devil, or enmity, or adversary was.

-And all such as cry, 'Away with your laws, we will have none of your laws.'
+And all those who cry, 'Away with your laws, we will have none of your laws.'

-To such as come to the law of the spirit of life in Christ Jesus,
+To those who come to the law of the spirit of life in Christ Jesus,

 which makes free from the law of sin and death,